middletemplelibrary/Spanish-Connections/README.md

       url="https://github.com/user-attachments/assets/b4272ce6-9762-459c-898c-fa66bf552da6">

 ## <cite> Historia de los vandos de los Zegris y Abencerrages caualleros Moros de Granada, de las ciuiles guerras que huuo en ella</cite>, 1604
-Despite what the title page says (‘traduzio en Castellano por Gines Perez), this was a pretended translation, of which this is only the first part.
+Despite what the title page says (‘traduzio en Castellano por Gines Perez'), this was a pretended translation, of which this is only the first part.
 There were many ‘pseudo-translations’ published in Spanish during this time period, including <cite>Verdadera historia del rey Don Rodrigo</cite>, which the Library’s founder, Robert Ashley, translated in 1627 as <cite>Almansor the learned</cite>.
 The <cite>Historia</cite> recounts the history of Arabs in Spain, and the Kingdom of Granada.
 As such, it also covers the civil wars in Granada between the Zegríes (sultanate and Kingdom of Granada) and the Abencerrajes (a family from North Africa), before the city was conquered by King Ferdinand the Fifth.

 <param ve-image
       label="View of the hall of Abencerrajes in the Alhambra in Granada. © The Trustees of the British Museum."